 By David Eskenazi and Steve Rudman

-In reporting the 70-year-old Sicks death, which resulted from a stroke that he suffered at Swedish Hospital while convalescing from an operation, The Seattle Times used an interesting word to describe him.
+In reporting the 70-year-old Sicks death, which resulted from a stroke at Swedish Hospital while convalescing from an operation, The Seattle Times used an interesting word to describe him.

 The newspaper oddly, but accurately, selected philanthropist, even though it had its choice of many descriptions more commonly associated with him, and many of which the newspaper itself had used in hundreds of stories about him.